What’s the Carbon Footprint of Your Website?

 3. The energy source used by the data centre (They check the Green Web Foundation (GWF) database to see if the data centre is using green energy.)

-4. Carbon intensity of electricity (Using an international averages)
+4. Carbon intensity of electricity (Using an international average.)

 It’s over to you!

-Equipped with all that information, it’s over to use to optimise your website to be as eco-friendly as possible.
-You can find more tips on how to design a sustainable website right here: 17 ways to make your website more energy efficient.
+Equipped with all that information, it’s over to you to optimise your website to be as eco-friendly as possible.

 Our Digital Carbon Footprint: What’s the Environmental Impact of the Online World?